King County Behavioral Health Advisory Board

 - Serving as liaison between service provider boards, Chief Executive Officers, and clients.

 The board is made up of a 15 volunteer members.
-The law requires that the Board be broadly representative of the diverse populations that live in the county and of the persons served by the public behavioral health system.
+The law requires that the board be broadly representative of the diverse populations that live in the county and of the persons served by the public behavioral health system.
 Representation from King County’s rich ethnic and cultural diversity is actively sought.
-People with a lived experience with mental illness or substance use disorders now in recovery and family members of people who have received services in the public behavioral health system must make up at least 51% of the Board.
-The Board also strives to achieve broad countywide representation.
+People with a lived experience with mental illness or substance use disorders now in recovery and family members of people who have received services in the public behavioral health system must make up at least 51% of the board.
+The board also strives to achieve broad countywide representation.
 Length of term is three years, which is renewable.
+See bottom of the page for a list of board members.

 401 5th Avenue, Suite 400